codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/azure-triggers.md

 The process involves two parts:

-1. creating a trigger in Codefresh.
-This will result in a special Codefresh webhook URL and
+1. Creating a trigger in Codefresh.
+This will result in a special Codefresh webhook URL
-1. creating a new notification in the Azure Registry that will use this URL to call Codefresh.
+1. Creating a new notification in the Azure Registry that will use this URL to call Codefresh

 Make sure that you have an Azure cloud account and have already [created a registry](https://docs.microsoft.com/en-us/azure/container-registry/).